This post on the lightweight stroller is sponsored by Delta Children, but all opinions are 100% my own.

 Not to mention, Delta Children has partnered with me to offer a discount code to all of my readers.
 You can save 10% on the purchase of a Clutch stroller right now on their site – using discount code amanda10 (and currently the Delta Children website has the lowest price I’ve found online, so don’t miss out!).

-If you’re looking for a jogging stroller, the Clutch is definitely not what you want (although Delta Children has some GREAT options for joggers!).
+If you’re looking for a jogging stroller, the Clutch is definitely not what you want (although Delta Children has some GREAT options for jogging strollers for a long walk and workout!).
 But if you are looking for a lightweight, inexpensive, easily foldable stroller to take with you when you travel – that fits into a bag that’s the size of your PURSE – then the Clutch is what you need!

 Have you tried the Clutch Stroller yet?
 Will you be taking it on your next vacation?